 - 1. Graduates can purposefully apply SEED-SCALE and related social change theories as comprehensive frameworks. - 2.
-Graduates can analyze and synthesize information from online, print, and experiential sources, resulting in concise, academically honest, written and oral exposition. - 3.
-Graduates can employ quantitative and qualitative evidence-based methods to monitor and critically evaluate programs. - 4.
+Graduates can critically analyze and synthesize information from online, print, and experiential sources, resulting in accessible concise written and oral exposition. - 3.
+Graduates can design quantitative and qualitative evidence-based methods to monitor and critically evaluate programs. - 4.
 Graduates can articulate and apply relevant leadership and management styles in various community and professional contexts. - 5.
-Graduates can implement participatory action methods in the context of community change. - 6.
-Graduates can deploy technology tools that advance collaborative research and collective learning. - 7.
-Graduates can demonstrate skills in respectful dialogue, facilitation, and cross-cultural communication. - 8.
-Graduates can design an ePortfolio which integrates knowledge and competencies acquired from field evidence-gathering experiences, interactions with peers and the community, and lessons from coursework. - 9.
-Graduates can employ context-appropriate resource management strategies for natural resources, human personnel, and finance. - 10.
-Graduates can demonstrate vision and imagination in their community work, course work, and engagement with others.
+Graduates can effectively integrate technology and knowledge-based competencies that advance collaborative research leading to community change. - 6.
+Graduates can demonstrate skills in respectful dialogue, facilitation, and cross-cultural communication. - 7.
+Graduates can employ context-appropriate management strategies for natural, human, and capital resources. - 8.
+Graduates can ethically demonstrate vision and imagination in their community work and engagement with others. - 9.
+Graduates can create a master's portfolio that documents the integration of knowledge and competencies acquired from field evidence-gathering, experiences, interactions with peers and the community, and lessons from coursework.